Theatre and Performance Studies (BA) - Course full

 We also offer several joint-honours courses where Theatre Studies are taught alongside English Literature or a modern language, and you can study Theatre & Performance alongside Global Sustainable Development.

-Our teaching is delivered via lectures, small group seminars and studio-based explorations supplemented by theatre visits, field trips, guest lectures and workshops with practitioners.
-Our students are assessed through practical projects, creative logbooks, essays, individual and group presentations, and exams, and receive regular feedback on their work as an ingtegral part of teaching and learning.
+Our teaching is delivered via lectures, small-group seminars, studio-based workshops and practical projects, supplemented by theatre visits, field trips, guest lectures and workshops with practitioners.
+Our students are assessed through practical projects, creative logbooks, essays, individual and group presentations, and exams, and receive regular feedback on their work as an integral part of teaching and learning.

 Contact hours vary from student to student as we encourage you to follow modules that best suit your interests and abilities.
 As a guide, our seminar-based modules normally involve 2 contact hours per week and modules with a strong practical component are normally 4 contact hours per week, with additional time spent preparing and (where appropriate) working with colleagues.

 Class sizes vary depending on the nature of the module and whether students are split into groups.
 Typically, you will be in groups of 10-24 in a class.